 SSG Gordon spent a year recovering at Walter Reed Medical Center, undergoing several surgeries and learning how to walk with a prosthetic leg.
-His health and pain level vary from day to day, and on the bad days, he resorts to using crutches to aid in his mobility.
+His health and pain level varies from day to day, and on the bad days, he resorts to using crutches to aid in his mobility.

-Christopher says living in a new mortgage-free home from Homes For Our Troops adapted to his injuries will be a tremendous motivating factor, and help him become more involved with his community and Veteran activities.
+Christopher says receiving a donated Homes For Our Troops home adapted to his injuries is a tremendous motivating factor, and helps him become more involved with his community and Veteran activities.
 “I can just imagine my quality of life improving a great deal in so many ways with this home,” he says.
-“I won’t have to worry about possible further injury because I will be living in an adequately equipped home.”
+“Now I don’t have to worry about possible further injury because I am living in an adequately equipped home.”

 Christopher says he wants all HFOT donors and supporters to know they are making a difference.
-“Being provided a mortgage-free, specially adapted home is truly life-changing.
+“Being provided a specially adapted custom home is truly life-changing.
 There are not enough words to express my gratitude,” he says.

 - America’s Best Racing, May 4, 2018 In a world far from the pastoral bluegrass fields of Kentucky and the pleasures of mint juleps and horse racing, Army Staff Sergeant Chris Gordon was serving in the A Company, the 1-5 Infantry Regiment of the 25th Infantry Division in Tal Afar, Iraq.
 Read more.